 Have you ever received a call from someone that started with "Why is everything so slow"?
 I think it's a safe assumption that everyone working in IT Operations has heard some variation of that question.
-I've heard it for everything for not being able to load Yahoo mail to a mission critical application being unable to communicate with its database.
+The request could be anything from issue accessing Yahoo mail to a mission critical application unable to communicate with its database.
 The worst of these calls happen at 2am.
-Everyone is crabby, nobody wants to take blame or have a finger pointed at them, and there may not be any good data to support a slow down.
-The next day everyone sits through hours of root cause analysis.
-The worst result of a root cause meeting is that the problem fixed itself. in that case you're left with a time bomb, knowing that eventually it'll happen again.
+Everyone is crabby, nobody wants to take blame or have a finger pointed at them, and there may not be solid supporting data showing slow down.
+The next day, everyone endures hours of root cause analysis.
+Unless the actual case is pinpointed you're left with a time bomb, knowing that it'll happen again.

-A problem I have commonly experiences during an investigation is a lack of unified metrics.
-Every business vertical has their monitoring tool, each of which present the data differently.
-The array shows IOPs but you need to go into the network monitor to see any performance data gathered through the switches. vRealize Operations had tons of great data but it may not always line up and, in any environment I've encountered, it doesn't track installed applications without configuring Hyperic.
+A common troubleshooting issue during an investigation is a lack of unified metrics.
+Every business vertical has a dedicated monitoring tool, each of which present the data differently.
+The array shows IOPs but you need to go into the network monitor to see any performance data gathered through the switches. vRealize Operations had hundreds of data points but it may not always line up.
+There are also issues with tracking the applications inside VMs.
+You don't have access to an in guest agent without vRealize Operations Enterprice.
 Sometimes it's even hard to access tools depending on security restrictions.
 Lastly, there isn't great visibility into the virtual switch on an ESXi host.
-It's hard to get a clear story regarding the packet flow through these switches.
+It's not easy to gather historic information regarding packet flow through these switches without actively running a packet capture via ESXCli.
+If the problem cleared up, that data is gone.

 Uila aims to fill this gap.
 Their monitor, called Virtual Smart Tap, sits on each ESXi host.
 This allows the Management system to perform deep packet inspection on all packets that flow through virtual switches on the hosts.
 This is important in two key ways: